-Despite the progress, the XAI community has faced criticism for its predominant techno-centric focus on solutions as opposed to the problem of helping users understand model behaviour~\cite{ehsan2021expanding}.
-Historically, XAI research progressed bottom-up: starting with methods providing qualitative observations, then structuring the field with quantitative evaluations, and eventually considering application in real-world environments including users (see Figure~\ref{fig:research_approaches}).
-Consequently, XAI was mainly driven by ``[solutionism (seeking technical solutions) and] formalism (seeking abstract, mathematical solutions)''~\cite[p.2]{ehsan2021expanding}.
-An example of this bottom-up approach is the development of the subfield of feature attribution.
-Feature attribution explanations quantify each input feature's contribution to the model prediction, highlighting key inputs.
-One of the first feature attribution methods in the context of deep learning was presented in 2013 introducing the visualisation of neural network input gradients as saliency map explanations and providing 15 qualitative examples as evidence that saliency maps explain~\cite{simonyan2013deep}.
-Several other methods followed, either building on this work and proposing changes to satisfy specific formal axioms (e.g.,~\cite{smilkov2017smoothgrad, sundararajan2017axiomatic}), or proposing model-agnostic methods in a quest for a one-fits-all solution (e.g.,~\cite{lundberg2017unified, ribeiro2016should}).
-Around 2017, XAI reached an inflection point where researchers started to re-assess the practicality of explanation methods and proposed standard evaluation protocols to measure how well explanation methods achieve their goal of explaining~\cite{doshi2017towards, adebayo2018sanity, bilodeau2024impossibility}.
-Subsequently, recommendations from the social science view of explanations emphasise that explanations are part of a social process and shifted the focus of the field in 2019~\cite{miller2019explanation}.
-XAI was criticised for its strong solutionism with an increasing amount of works studying XAI as a sociotechnical system focusing on the user~\cite{wang2019designing,ehsan2021expanding, brennen2020what, rutjes2019considerations, kim2022hive, kim2023help, fok2023search, kaur2020interpreting, mei2023users, ehsan2024who, lakkaraju2022rethinking} and naming this subfield human-centred XAI (HCXAI) in 2020~\cite{ehsan2020hcxai}.
+An example of this bottom-up trajectory is the development of the subfield of feature attribution.
+Feature attribution explanations quantify each input feature's contribution to the model prediction, identifying the most influential inputs.
+One of the first feature attribution methods in the context of deep learning was presented in 2013, introducing the visualisation of neural network input gradients as saliency map explanations~\cite{simonyan2013deep}.
+The paper provides 15 qualitative examples as evidence that saliency maps explain.
+Several other methods followed, either proposing changes to satisfy specific formal axioms (e.g.,~\cite{smilkov2017smoothgrad, sundararajan2017axiomatic}) or proposing more widely applicable model-agnostic methods (e.g.,~\cite{lundberg2017unified, ribeiro2016should}).
+Around 2017, XAI reached an inflection point where researchers began reassessing the practicality of explanation methods and introduced standardized evaluation protocols to systematically measure their effectiveness in achieving their explanatory goals~\cite{doshi2017towards, adebayo2018sanity, bilodeau2024impossibility}.
+Soon after, recommendations from the social science view of explanations emphasised that explanations are part of a social process, which shifted the field's focus to explanation effectiveness in real-world decision-making~\cite{miller2019explanation}.
+Increasing amount of works studying XAI started to focus on the users and XAI as part of a sociotechnical system~\cite{wang2019designing,ehsan2021expanding, brennen2020what, rutjes2019considerations, kim2022hive, kim2023help, fok2023search, kaur2020interpreting, mei2023users, ehsan2024who, lakkaraju2022rethinking}, some criticising the ``[solutionism (seeking technical solutions) and] formalism (seeking abstract, mathematical solutions)~\cite[p.1]{ehsan2021expanding}'' of early approaches.
+In 2020, this subfield was coined as human-centred XAI (HCXAI)~\cite{ehsan2020hcxai}.